Meyer Lansky: Cuban Revolution and flight to Bahamas (1959 and the 1960s)

 The 1959 Cuban Revolution and the rise of Fidel Castro changed the climate for mob investment in Cuba.
-On New Year's Eve 1958, while Batista was preparing to flee to the Dominican Republic before settling permanently in Francoist Spain, where he died in exile in 1973, Lansky was celebrating the US$3 million he made in the first year of operations at his 440-room, US$8 million palace, the Habana Riviera.
+On New Year's Eve 1958, while Batista was preparing to flee to the Dominican Republic before settling permanently in Francoist Spain, where he died in exile in 1973, Lansky was celebrating the US$3 million he made in the first year of operations at his 440-room, US$8 million palace, the Havana Riviera.
 Many of the casinos, including several of Lansky's, were looted and destroyed that night.
 Lansky fled on January 7 to the Bahamas.
 In Nassau the Bay Street Boys were ruling.
-On January 8, 1959, Castro and his revolutionaries took control of Havana, setting up a command post in the Hilton.
-The new Cuban president, Manuel Urrutia Lleó, took steps to close the casinos.
-In October 1960, Castro nationalized all the island's hotel-casinos and outlawed gambling.